 Jim and Manu progressed the Foldscope from its institutional roots at Stanford into the creation of an independent company, with the goals of scaling up production and eventually releasing other low-cost scientific tools.
 The Foldscope tool itself has also developed over time, incorporating new features to make it even more powerful.

-To date, nearly half a million Foldscopes have been distributed.
+To date, over half a million Foldscopes have been distributed.
 Supported now by the company's sales and our many incredible partners, we aim to distribute one million Foldscopes by the end of 2019.

 In regard to our user base, we believe that the most important part of Foldscope is not the tools themselves, but the communities that use them.
 Especially now as we approach one million users, our community span many countries, ages, and levels of scientific background.
 Within the Microcosmos, Foldscope users connect, share their data & observations, ideas, and problems.
 It is a place to collaborate, find inspiration, and learn from fellow explorers.
 Through grassroots mentoring, we aim to create a network of curious members dedicated to exploration, open sharing, and equality of access of scientific tools around the world.